miriam-lau/Full_Stack_Project/README.md

 #### Favorite Recipes
 - Users can add, update, and delete recipes.
 - Clicking on a recipe image will take the user to that recipe's detail page.
-- Users can choose a date to make the recipe.

 ![recipe page](./docs/recipe1.png)